powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 `npm login`

-You’ll be prompted for your username, password, and email in a seperate browser window.
+You'll be prompted for your username, password, and email in a seperate browser window.

 Once you've logged in, you can configure your package.json for npm before publishing.
-If you’re publishing a package under a scope (like @your-org/my-package), you might need to add the `publishConfig` to ensure it’s public, otherwise scoped packages default to private:
+If you're publishing a package under a scope (like @your-org/my-package), you might need to add the `publishConfig` to ensure it's public, otherwise scoped packages default to private:

 ```json
 {